lstours91/GumballWheel/README.md

 ## Ideas we had

-- A windmill that drops in gummy bears in the hatch
+- A windmill that drops in gumballs in the hatch
 - A shape more like a ferris wheel that drops gumballs
 - We picked the second one because gumballs are easier to measure and more consistant with their shape and size

 ## List of materials